 The numbers are even more skewed when households are broken down by wealth.
 The average balance of a 529 plan in households with wealth under the 50th percentile was just $3,800, whereas the wealthiest 5% have an average balance of $152,300.

 Superfunding a 529 Plan

-The way the gift tax works is that, normally, the amount of any gift of over $15,000 per person ($30,000 as a couple) to another individual results in a lowering of one’s estate tax exclusion.
+The way the gift tax works is that, normally, the amount of any gift of over $17,000 per person to another individual in 2023 ($34,000 as a couple) results in a lowering of one’s estate tax exclusion.

 Reasons not to superfund a 529 include not having a swimming pool full of cash or living in a state that gives you a tax deduction up to a certain amount each year.
 It’s probably best to space out your giving in those instances.

 However, if you are figuratively or literally swimming in cash and live in a state with either no state income tax or no state tax deduction offered for 529 contributions, superfunding could be a legitimate consideration.

 How Much Can You Contribute to a 529 Plan?